SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 > ## Full & clean dataset
 > If you want to have a look at the full, clean dataset - have a look atsome of the other files you downloaded.
 > [surveys.csv](https://ndownloader.figshare.com/files/2292172) combines data from all the surveys
-> and [combined.csv](https://ndownloader.figshare.com/files/10717186) includes the cleaned data from [surveys.csv](https://ndownloader.figshare.com/files/2292172), [plots.csv](https://ndownloader.figshare.com/files/3299474) and [species.csv](https://ndownloader.figshare.com/files/3299483) combined into one clean file).
+> and [combined.csv](https://ndownloader.figshare.com/files/10717186) includes the cleaned data from [surveys.csv](https://ndownloader.figshare.com/files/2292172), [plots.csv](https://ndownloader.figshare.com/files/3299474) and [species.csv](https://ndownloader.figshare.com/files/3299483) combined into one clean file.
 {: .testimonial}